qiboteam/qibocal/doc/source/protocols/cryoscope/cryoscope.rst

 .. note::
-  In the case where there are no filters the protocol will compute the FIR and the IIR filters.
-If the filters are already present the computation of the filters will be skipped and only the reconstructed waveform will be shown.
+  In the case where there are no filters the protocol will compute the FIR and the IIR filters and update the platform.
+If the filters are already present the computation of the filters will be skipped, the existing filters will be left untouched and only the reconstructed waveform will be shown.
+This makes it possible to run the protocol a second time to validate the previously determined filters without overwriting them.

 Requirements